-Danielle Brown is an Instructor of Fashion Design for the VCDMA program at Bowie State University.
-Her broad background in Fashion Design, Fashion Merchandising, Fashion Management and Marketing brings over ten years of experience in the classroom.
+Danielle Brown is an Assistant Professor of Fashion Design for the VCDMA program at Bowie State University.
+Her broad background in Fashion Design, Fashion Merchandising, Fashion Management, and Marketing brings over ten years of experience in the classroom.
 Global ethics and social responsibility concentrating on offshore production companies’ rules and regulations governing manufacturing rank at the top of her research focus.
-When not molding the young minds of future haute couturiers, Brown is the founder and chief executive officer of Silk Iron, LLC - Personal Styling Agency and charity.
+When not molding the young minds of future haute couturiers, Brown is the founder and chief executive officer of Silk Iron, LLC - a Personal Styling Agency and charity.
 Her company excels at providing personal and commercial styling, while simultaneously giving back to the community through charitable events.
-She is currently spearheading the development of her own fashion line, and exploring fashion photography within fashion advertisements.
+She is currently spearheading the development of her own fashion line and exploring fashion photography within fashion advertisements.